-WASHINGTON, DC— The League of Conservation Voters (LCV) Action Fund, which works to elect candidates who will implement sound environmental policies, announced today its endorsement of Raúl Grijalva for re-election to Congress (AZ-3).
-Congressman Grijalva is a staunch environmental advocate who has made protecting our environment, combating climate change and conserving our natural resources a top priority.
+WASHINGTON, DC— The League of Conservation Voters (LCV) Action Fund, which works to elect candidates who will implement sound environmental policies, announced today its endorsement of Ron Wyden for re-election to the U.S. Senate from Oregon.
+Senator Wyden has worked to promote clean energy, protect our environment and combat climate change.

 “Senator Wyden has a proven track-record of fighting for our environment,” said LCV Action Fund SVP of Government Affairs Tiernan Sittenfeld.
 “He is committed

 WASHINGTON, D.C. – Today, the Senate voted to permanently block the EPA and Army Corps of Engineers’ Clean Water Rule with S.J.
 Res.
 22, a Congressional Review Act “Resolution of Disapproval.”
 In response, LCV President Gene Karpinski issued the following statement:

 “Not content with the failure of Senator Barrasso’s Dirty Water bill yesterday, Republican Senate leadership decided to continue their assault on clean water by resorting to an obscure and extreme tactic to permanently block pollution

 Washington, DC – In response to the State Department’s rejection of TransCanada’s request for a suspension of their Keystone XL pipeline permit application, LCV Senior Vice President of Government Affairs Tiernan Sittenfeld issued the following statement:

 “We couldn’t agree more with the State Department’s decision.
 After such a long review process this was a ridiculous ploy from TransCanada.
 We’re confident that President Obama will build on his climate leadership once again by swiftly rejecting this dirty